WadBolf/ScreenClicker/README.md

 * PowerShell

 ## Setup
-* Copy the PowerShell script (AppClicker.ps1) to any location on your hard drive, I suggest in your home folder, i.e. if your Windows username is Fred, then copy it to `C:\Users\Fred\AppClicker\`.
+* Copy the PowerShell script (ScreenClicker.ps1) to any location on your hard drive, I suggest in your home folder, i.e. if your Windows username is Fred, then copy it to `C:\Users\Fred\ScreenClicker\`.
 * Edit the script, and update the screen coordinates and Application name.
-* Create a shortcut on your desktop and in the target box enter `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -ExecutionPolicy Bypass -File "C:\Users\Fred\AppClicker\AppClicker.ps1"` changing the path to where you placed AppClicker.ps1
+* Create a shortcut on your desktop and in the target box enter `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -ExecutionPolicy Bypass -File "C:\Users\Fred\ScreenClicker\ScreenClicker.ps1"` changing the path to where you placed ScreenClicker.ps1
 * Drag the shostcut to your taskbar, the reason for this is to be able to run the powershell script when in a full screen app or game.

 ## Usage